Archetypes

 Within the pack every wolf assumes a share of responsibility for the welfare of the group.
 From early playful interactions with older siblings and adults, pups are trained—almost rehearsed—into the disciplines of cooperation, hunting, caution, and leadership.
 Their survival, and that of the pack, depends upon it.
 In this respect wolf society resembles every successful civil, military, or familial organization: cohesion emerges from shared purpose and learned responsibility.

-To this day the wolf continues to evoke fear.
-Yet the wolf is not a dangerous monstrosity, but an intelligent carnivore with a highly differentiated social life.
-Anyone who has owned a good hunting dog can observe that good dogs, good leaders, and perhaps good men in general share certain attributes with the wolf: alertness, discipline, courage, endurance, and loyalty to the group.
+The wolf is not a dangerous monstrosity not a pet animal, but an intelligent carnivore with a highly differentiated social life.
+Anyone who has owned a good hunting dog can observe that good dogs, good leaders, and perhaps good men in general share certain attributes with the wolf: alertness, discipline, courage, endurance, hunting skills and loyalty to the group, that is fiercely loyal to its family as provider.
+However, this day the wolf continues to evoke fear.
+Yet it seems more than fear, greed and hatred.

 2. JUNG, THE COLLECTIVE UNCONSCIOUS, AND THE ANIMAL IMAGE